inqwell/entity-txn/README.md

 and [`entity-sql`](https://github.com/inqwell/entity-sql) to provide a CRUD stack in Clojure and burying SQL from your application code.

+The library includes a lock manager, to lock and wait for arbitrary values when a transaction requires exclusive access to a domain dataset.

 ## Usage

 `[entity/entity-txn "0.1.0"]`